jhnns/rewire/README.md

 This replaces `console` just inside `myModule`.
 That is, because rewire is using `eval()` to turn the key expression into an assignment.
 Hence, calling `myModule.__set__("console.log", fn)` modifies the `log` function on the *global* `console` object.

+**Transpiled ES6 modules**<br>
+If you are using Babel with ES6 rewire does not know how to mock the top level references in a module because Babel has remapped them (see #62).

+In this case you should use [babel-plugin-rewire](https://github.com/speedskater/babel-plugin-rewire) instead.

 <br />

 API